 - Meta Keywords — Enter the meta keywords for the product.
-A meta keyword is a specific type of a meta tag that appears in the HTML code of a web page and helps tell search engines what the topic of the page is.
+A meta keyword is a specific type of meta tag that appears in the HTML code of a web page and helps tell search engines what the topic of the page is.

 - Meta Title — Enter the meta title for the product.
-A meta title is what is seen by search engine users and helps a search engine to index the page.
+A meta title is what is seen by the search engine users and helps a search engine to index the page.

 - Meta Description — Enter the meta description for the product.
-A meta description summarizes a page content.
+A meta description summarizes a page’s content.
 Search engines show a meta description in search results if they see the searched phrase in the description.

 Click the Translations icon to provide spelling for different languages.
 Click the Default Language icon to return to the single-language view.

 You can drag the created category to a different position within the content tree on the left of the page, as illustrated below: